chaowang0524/Helsinki-DH-Hackathon-2024/README.md

 # Helsinki-DH-Hackathon-2024
 This repository is to store the code that are used during the DHH24 Hackathon.
 The instruction of the code is provided.

-It will cover the main functions that I used in the DHH24 including image feature extraction, ploting image with Plotly and ploting the attention map.
+It covers the main functions that I used in the DHH24 including image feature extraction, ploting image with Plotly and ploting the attention map.

 #### Image Feature Extraction: